Affordable Electric Car Charging Station Installation For UK Homes

 Best For: Homeowners and businesses that need faster charging.

 Level 2 chargers require a 240V circuit dedicated to your EV and will charge your EV much more quickly than a Level 1 charger.
-They are the most popular option for home installations and are also used at commercial EV charging stations.
-These stations can be set up indoors or outdoors and usually involve an electrician for the right installation.
+They are the most popular choice for home installations, and businesses also use them at commercial EV charging stations.
+You can install these stations indoors or outdoors, and a qualified electrician usually handles the installation to ensure everything is done correctly.

 3. DC Fast Charging (Level 3)